Portfolio Metrics

 Disclaimer

 The Sharpe Ratio is a mathematical tool and does not guarantee future results.
 It depends on standard deviation which assumes normal distribution of returns.
-Historical performance is not indicative of future performance.Last Updated: March 2026
+This calculator follows standard Sharpe Ratio formula used by professional investors.
+Historical performance is not indicative of future performance.Last Updated: April 11, 2026